 Justin King has a deep passion for exploring the Bible, especially the Hebrew Bible/Old Testament, and sharing that exploration with others.
 He earned an MA with a concentration in biblical studies from Associated Mennonite Biblical Seminary (now Anabaptist Mennonite...).
 Justin sees no fundamental conflict between religion and science and seeks to promote understandings of religion that are ethical, constructive, and not at odds with science.
 Justin's research interests include literary criticism of the Hebrew Bible, the Dead Sea Scrolls, Shakespeare Studies, Jewish/Christian dialogue, and the history of the Mennonite Church in early 20th century America.
-He lives in Denver with his cat, Ishtar.
+He lives in Indianapolis, IN with his cat, Ishtar.

 Marquicia Pierce, PhD in Molecular Physiology & Biophysics, Vanderbilt University

 Marquicia Pierce is an adjunct professor of Biology at Calvin College and a program manager for a medical technology company.
 She obtained a Bachelor of Arts in Biology at Purdue University, and a PhD in Molecular Physiology and Biophysics at Vanderbilt University.
 She has published on the neurobehavioral effects of Vitamin C and E deficiency and on the characterization of the regulation of Vitamin C transport in neurons.
 She is passionate about communicating science in multidisciplinary settings to promote meaningful conversations across professions.
 She is active in the biotech community in Michigan.

 Sarah Melissa Goss, M.S.
 Geology and B.A.
 Environmental Ethics, Indiana University